thinkjs/www.thinkjs.org/view/en/doc/2.1/index.md

 ThinkJS provides us very simple methods to implement i18n and custom themes.

-## Comparing with other frameworks
+## Comparing With Other Frameworks

 #### Express/Koa